 Residents in this charming neighborhood are grateful to enjoy a myriad of exciting restaurants.
 Here you will find everything from hole-in-the-wall cafes to upscale, chef-driven eateries.
 You can’t talk about dining on the hill without first talking about Chef Aaron Silverman who has created three Michelin-starred restaurants in the neighborhood.
 Roses’ Luxury has been consistently one of the best meals in DC for years.
 Want something a little less fancy, be sure to try the Little Pearl which serves double duty as a coffee house in the day and wine bar at night.
 If it’s a special occasion, you would regret not splurging for Pineapple and Pearls which is an ingredient-driven tasting menu that changes daily.
 If you’re looking to enjoy a fun evening out with friends, consider heading over to the Duck and the Peach which is a new restaurant garnering a “must try” from customers and critics alike.
 Say cheers to the weekend by grabbing brunch at Bistro Cacao.
 Enjoy modern French dishes in this cozy and inviting ambiance.
 For a casual lunch, grab a pizza at We, the Pizza.
 Located on the district’s Southeast side, this pizza joint has been serving up the perfect slice of pizza for the past decade.

 Credit: We the Pizza

 If you’re looking for somewhere to get your caffeine fix, Capitol Hill is the neighborhood for you!
-This district has plenty of charming, quaint coffee shops that are perfect for catching up with a friend or grab a cup of joe on the run.
+This district has plenty of charming, quaint coffee shops that are perfect for catching up with a friend or grabbing a cup of joe on the run.
 Hype Cafe serves Ethiopian coffee and tea drinks, plus a variety of house-baked croissants and cookies.
 Quality drinks and friendly customer service make this one of the district’s best coffee shops.
 Or hop over Peregrine Espresso, which offers espresso drinks, snacks, and more.